rangulvers/kids-bat-project/README.md

 The project is divided into three stages to facilitate step-by-step learning:

-Stage 1: Ultrasonic Sensor Only
-Stage 2: Add Active Buzzer for Sound
-Stage 3: Add MAX7219 Matrix Display
-Table of Contents
-Components Required
-Stage 1: Ultrasonic Sensor Only
+1. Stage 1: Ultrasonic Sensor Only
-Stage 2: Add Active Buzzer for Sound
+2. Stage 2: Add Active Buzzer for Sound
-Stage 3: Add MAX7219 Matrix Display
+3. Stage 3: Add MAX7219 Matrix Display

 ## Components Required
 * Arduino Uno